mattlibera/alpine/packages/docs/src/en/alpine-101.md

 <a name="multi-line-formatting"></a>
 ### Multi line formatting

 The first thing I'd like to point out is that `x-data` now has a lot more going on in it than before.
 To make it easier to write and read, we've split it up into multiple lines in our HTML.
-This is completely optional and we'll talk more in a bit about how to avoid this problem alltogether, but for now, we'll keep all of this JavaScript directly in the HTML.
+This is completely optional and we'll talk more in a bit about how to avoid this problem altogether, but for now, we'll keep all of this JavaScript directly in the HTML.

 <a name="binding-to-inputs"></a>
 ### Binding to inputs